apache/lucene-solr/solr/README.txt

 3. Download the Apache Solr distribution, linked from the above web site.
-   Unzip the distribution to a folder of your choice, e.g. C:\solr or ~/solr Alternately, you can obtain a copy of the latest Apache Solr source code directly from the Subversion repository:
+   Unzip the distribution to a folder of your choice, e.g. C:\solr or ~/solr Alternately, you can obtain a copy of the latest Apache Solr source code directly from the GIT repository:

      http://lucene.apache.org/solr/versioncontrol.html